daiser/pyflow/README.md

 print(integers)
 ```

-At first, we create and setup out brand-new Flow which will gladly accept
+At first, we created our brand-new Flow.
+It will gladly accept
-strings as inputs.
+strings.

 What do we do next?
-Let's give our strings a little cleaning
+Let's give our strings a little washing
 `map(lambda s: s.strip())` and let empty ones go where ever they want to
 `filter(lambda s: s != "")`.